wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-1.md

 Security Recommendations:
 - Remove Adove Flash, as it is a discontinued software platform, with a known vulnerability. `CVE-2018-4878`
+- This CVE is tied to MITRE Technique `T1203 Exploitation for Client Execution`.
+Here we have a handful of mitigation and detection strategies such as `DS0029 Network Traffic`, which involves looking for unusual outbound connections following abnormal process execution, which could indicate an adversary has established a foothold and is initiating communication with C2 infrastructure.
 - Regularly patch software
 - Block the malicious IPs and Domains:
   - makemoneyeasywith.me